Welcome to the College Panhellenic of East Tennessee State University! On behalf of

 Is primary recruitment going to happen in the Fall semester?

-What is virtual recruitment?
+What is the structure for recruitment?

 Through this process, you will have your own team of "Rho Gammas" or Recruitment Guides who will answer any questions you have and help you navigate each step.